Note: POV changes are (hopefully) broken by line breaks. If they are not working, please let me know.

 Silence descended for one blessed moment as the Headmaster calmly picked up the letter and read its contents, eyebrows rising and eyes beginning to twinkle suspiciously.
 Upon finishing, he surveyed the room over his spectacles and the top of the letter; a faint smile twitched at the corners of his mouth as he realized everyone was regarding him in quiet anticipation (finally).
 Never one to turn down such an obliging audience, he returned his gaze to the top of the letter and read it aloud:

 "To Whomever it may concern,

 I have received a letter claiming that I have been accepted to Hogwarts School of Witchcraft and Wizardry.
-Having been up to this point completely unaware that magic in fact existed, I must say that I'm a tad bit skeptical as to this claim (no offence intended) and I would greatly appreciate a complete explanation of this bizarre idea as well as answers to multiple questions including, but not limited to: where I can obtain the list of supplies, how these letters are addressed (do you actually stalk people down to that level or is it some sort of device that does it), are there any other 'wizarding' schools in Britain and is there any way to contact your competitors or have I already been eliminated from their supposed lists by receiving this letter, and finally, if magic does truly exist (and I'm still not ruling out the idea that this is all a practical joke until someone shows up and gives me a thorough demonstration), then why have I never heard of it before.
+Having been up to this point completely unaware that magic in fact existed, I must say that I'm a tad bit skeptical as to this claim (no offence intended) and I would greatly appreciate a complete explanation of this bizarre idea as well as answers to multiple questions including, but not limited to: where can I obtain the list of supplies; how are these letters addressed (do you actually stalk people down to that level or is it some sort of device that does it); are there any other 'wizarding' schools in Britain and is there any way to contact your competitors or have I already been eliminated from their supposed lists by receiving this letter; and finally, if magic does truly exist (and I'm still not ruling out the idea that this is all a practical joke until someone shows up and gives me a thorough demonstration), then why have I never heard of it before?
 Even if this is a supposed 'secret', surely there must be some issues keeping it from 'non magic people'.
 I would appreciate any information you have to offer on the subject of this so called 'magic', and I will reply to you original question of whether or not I shall be attending this school of yours based on the information I receive.

 Thank you for your time and effort,